History and Heritage

 Swale also hosts a range of smaller seasonal museums such as The Guildhall Museum in Queenborough, Minster Gatehouse Museum and Rose Street Cottage of Curiosities on the Isle of Sheppey.
 The Sittingbourne Heritage Museum, Heritage Hub and the Milton Regis Court Hall Museum bring to life the development of Sittingbourne and Milton Regis.
 Faversham has a wealth of heritage on its doorstep with the Maison Dieu in Ospringe, Chart Gunpowder Mills and Oare Gunpowder Works Country Park and Visitor Centre to be explored.
 A must for those interested in the people and places that made the Swale area what it is today.

-The Wheels of Time - Children aged between five and eleven can join 'Roamin Rex' and discover many of Kent's museums and heritage sites (including ten in the Swale area), whilst collecting individual badges along the way.
-There are twenty five sites across the whole of Kent to visit and when you have collected ten different badges you have the opportunity to be awarded with a special 'Roamin Rex' award badge.
+The Wheels of Time - Children aged between five and eleven can join 'Roamin Rex' and discover many of Kent's museums and heritage sites (including eleven in the Swale area), whilst collecting individual badges along the way.
+There are thirty three sites across the whole of Kent to visit and when you have collected ten different badges you have the opportunity to be awarded with a special 'Roamin Rex' award badge.

-Kent Childrens University learning credits are available to KCU students aged between five and fourteen years of age at some of Swale's heritage attractions.
+Kent Children's University learning credits are available to KCU students aged between five and fourteen years of age at some of Swale's heritage attractions and thirteen across Kent.

 The Battle of Britain Lace